mpv-player/mpv/DOCS/edl-mpv.rst

 byte stream level.
 This is mostly for use by mpv's internal ytdl support.
 The ytdl script will call youtube-dl, which in turn actually processes DASH manifests.
 It may work only for this very specific purpose and fail to be useful in other scenarios.
-It can be removed ot changed in incompatible ways at any times.
+It can be removed or changed in incompatible ways at any times.

 Example::